TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 keytool -import -alias myserverkey -file myServerRSA.cert -keystore trustStore.key
 ```

-The same keystore is used for SnappyData locator and server members as well as for client connection.
+The same keystore is used for TIBCO ComputeDB locator and server members as well as for client connection.
 You can enable SSL encryption for client-server connections by specifying the properties as the startup options for locator and server members.
 In the following example, the SSL encryption is enabled for communication between client-server.

 #### Locator Configuration File (conf/locators)

 ```
-# hostname locators <ssl properties for configuring SSL for SnappyData client-server connections>
+# hostname locators <ssl properties for configuring SSL for TIBCO ComputeDB client-server connections>

 localhost -thrift-ssl=true -thrift-ssl-properties=keystore=<path-to-serverKeyStoreRSA.jks file>,keystore-password=<password>,,truststore=<path-to-trustStore.key file>,truststore-password=<password>,protocol=TLS,enabled-protocols=TLSv1:TLSv1.1:TLSv1.2,cipher-suites=TLS_RSA_WITH_AES_128_CBC_SHA:TLS_RSA_WITH_AES_256_CBC_SHA:TLS_RSA_WITH_AES_128_CBC_SHA256:TLS_RSA_WITH_AES_256_CBC_SHA256